Joe Liemandt

 Joseph Liemandt (born 1967/1968) is an American billionaire businessman, and the founder of Trilogy Software, and ESW Capital, an investment company that buys software companies.
 As of April 2025, his net worth is estimated at $6.2 billion.

 Liemandt attended Stanford University, but dropped out to start Trilogy Software.
-In 1996, he was youngest self-made person on the Forbes 400, with a net worth of $500 million.
+In 1996, he was the youngest self-made person on the Forbes 400, with a net worth of $500 million.

+As of 2025, he is the principal of Alpha School, a teacherless AI-driven teaching program and school for children.